Chart Color Schemes

 Population growth drivers in Griffith are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Griffith NSW's population was approximately 21,641 as of August 2025, according to AreaSearch's analysis.
-This reflected an increase of 1,072 people (5.2%) since the 2021 Census, which reported a population of 20,569.
-The change was inferred from the estimated resident population of 20,703 in June 2024 and an additional 565 validated new addresses since the Census date.
-This resulted in a population density ratio of 384 persons per square kilometer.
-Griffith's growth rate exceeded that of its SA4 region (3.7%) and non-metro areas.
+Griffith NSW's population is approximately 21,641 as of Aug 2025.
+This figure indicates an increase of 1,072 people, representing a 5.2% rise since the 2021 Census, which recorded a population of 20,569.
+This change is inferred from ABS's estimated resident population of 20,703 in June 2024 and an additional 565 validated new addresses post-Census date.
+The population density stands at 384 persons per square kilometer, suggesting ample space per person and room for further development.
+Griffith's growth rate since the 2021 Census exceeded both its SA4 region (3.7%) and non-metro areas, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 65.7% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch used NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group were applied to all areas for the years 2032 to 2041.
-Future population trends projected an above median growth for locations outside capital cities, with Griffith expected to increase by 3,022 persons to 2041, recording a gain of 9.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 using 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project above median growth for locations outside capital cities, with Griffith expected to increase by 3,022 persons to 2041, marking a total gain of 9.6% over the 17-year period.

 Frequently Asked Questions - Population